Willson Contreras Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

+- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Dodd will make his first start of the season for the Braves.
+- Elder starts for the first time this season for the Braves.

+- In his last appearance on Monday, Oct.
+3, the 23-year-old righty, started and went five innings against the Miami Marlins.

 © 2023 Data Skrive.
 All rights reserved.